Stopping on the last success with unknown odds: asymptotic minimax optimality of the plug-in rule: Proofs for Section 5

-\begin{proof} Let $(\pi_n)$ be an arbitrary sequence of (possibly randomized) rules.
+\begin{proof}[Proof of Theorem~\ref{thm:no_uniform_abs}] Let $(\pi_n)$ be an arbitrary sequence of (possibly randomized) rules.
 We realize the possible internal randomization by an auxiliary variable $U$ independent of the $X_t$'s, and we write $\tau_n=\tau_n(X_1,\dots,X_n;U)$ for the corresponding (possibly randomized) stopping time. \emph{Ad absurdum}, assume that~(\ref{eq:assumption_gap}) holds.

 For $t\in\{1,\dots,n\}$, define

 where the probability is over the internal randomization~$U$.
 Fix~$c\in(0,1)$ and let~$p_n:=c/n$.
 Since $p_n<1/n$, the oracle threshold index equals $s_n(p_n)=1$, so that the oracle stops at the first success (if any) and wins if and only if~$S_n=1$.
 Hence,